Gilead prices coronavirus drug at $2,340 for rich countries

 “We believe that we had to really deviate from the normal circumstances” and price the drug to ensure wide access rather than based solely on value to patients, he said.

+However, the price was swiftly criticized; a consumer group called it “an outrage” because of the amount taxpayers invested toward its development.

-The 250,000 treatment courses that the company had donated to the U.S. and other countries will run out in about a week, and the prices will apply to the drug after that.
+The treatment courses that the company has donated to the U.S. and other countries will run out in about a week, and the prices will apply to the drug after that, O’Day said.

-In the U.S., federal health officials have allocated the limited supply to states, but that will end in September.
+In the U.S., federal health officials have allocated the limited supply to states, but that agreement with Gilead will end after September.
+They said Monday that the government has secured more than 500,000 additional courses that Gilead will produce starting in July to supply to hospitals through September.

 “We should have sufficient supply … but we have to make sure it’s in the right place at the right time,” O’Day said